thunderstruck47/exercise02/README.md

 ### Dependencies

 Currently compatible with GNU/Linux and UNIX systems.
-Needs a Python 2 interpreter (soon to be working with Python 3).
-Optionally, requires [python-magic](https://github.com/ahupp/python-magic) module for advanced file type identification
+Works with Python 2.7 and Python 3.x interpreters.
+Optionally but recommended, requires [python-magic](https://github.com/ahupp/python-magic) module for advanced file type identification

 ### Installation and Start-up